I can't say enough about composting, this is maybe my favorite aspect of gardening & agriculture.

 If your compost smells great and looks great, it's time to screen it to remove any large chunks.

-I love using a piece or two of 1/4″ hardware cloth as a screen, which can be mounted in a wooden frame for convenience.
+I love using a piece or two of 1/4" hardware cloth as a screen, which can be mounted in a wooden frame for convenience.
+You can also fold a piece of hardware cloth back over itself to create a finer mesh (just make sure they're slight unaligned with each other).

 Place your screen over a tote, tub, or wheelbarrow and sift your compost through, removing the large chunks.
 You can return the big pieces back to your compost pile to break down further.